-C13.
-Application fee
+C13 Application Fee

-✓ If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Does your institution have an application fee?
-Ves X No
+Yes No ✓

-Amount of application fee: Click or tap here to enter text.
+Amount of application fe 3

 Can it be waived for applicants with financial need?

-Ves

-No
+Yes No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line appli cation option, ple ease indicate polic cy for students

-\Box Same Fee
+Same fee

-- □ Free - \Box Reduced
+Free

+Reduced

+• Yes No

 Can on-line application fee be waived for applicants with financial need?
-Yes Yes

-C14.
-Application closing date
+C14 Application closing date Vaa No

-Does your institution have an application closing date? \Box Yes \Box No